← FitCard

 6.1 Storage locations and transborder transfers

 🔴 Transborder transfers.
 Some of your personal information leaves South Africa when processed by Vercel (US), Strava (US), and Google Workspace (US).
 The United States does NOT have a current adequacy decision from the South African Information Regulator or from the European Commission.
 Our safeguard is contractual: each of these processors operates under its own data-processing agreement, which (for Vercel and Google) includes Standard Contractual Clauses or equivalent.
 You can request copies of these via the Information Officer.
+Apple Health and Health Connect data is not part of any transborder transfer in this version — it is processed on your device (§2(f)).

 6.2 Data retention schedule